alexrudall/awesome-ruby-places/README.md

 - [InkWire](https://www.inkwire.co/) - Inkwire makes it easier to design and showcase engaging, rigorous learning.
 - [MindJoy](https://www.mindjoy.com/) - Learn and create STEM tutors and simulations with AI for curious classrooms!
+- [Zen Educate](https://zeneducate.com/) - We’ll find you your ideal classroom roles, whether you’re a Teacher or Paraprofessional.

 ## Healthcare